 2. Cover the Basics

 For startups and other SMBs, cost often drives initial IT purchases.
 This is why many startups use cloud-based Google Apps for basic productivity tools, such as email and data storage.
 But that trend is shifting, as more startups and SMBs chose to leverage Microsoft Office 365 from the get-go.
 Why?
 For starters, the experience is one that users already have a certain familiarity with - one in seven people on the planet use Microsoft Office.
 The Microsoft suite also supports employee collaboration through business-centric applications such as Teams, Skype for Business, and OneDrive.
-For more information on the benefits of Office 365 over Google Apps, read more here.

 3. Protect Yourself